chr15m/hoc-2024/slides/slides.md

 Sitefox is the framework I built to give myself a headstart building ClojureScript back-ends.
-Hopefully some of you will find it useful, but at the very least you'll learn about what kinds of things a web backend needs to do.
+Hopefully some of you will find it useful, and at the very least you'll learn about what kinds of things a web backend needs to do.
 -->